hyue0768/hyue0768.github.io/_pages/about.md

 <!-- Before pursuing the Mphil degree, I earned a B.Eng degree in Computer Science and Technology from Zhongkai University of Agriculture and Engineering with the mentorship of Prof. Shuangyin Liu. -->
 I am deeply interested in the Blockchain Protocols, Decentralized Finance (DeFi) Ecosystem, Smart Contracts, and MEV Strategies.
 My research focus on DeFi measurements and security issues.
 And currently, I am trying to use LLM as a service for my research in blockchain.

-I would graduate in 2025 August.
+I would graduate in 2025 October.
 I am looking for a **<font color=red>potential Ph.D position</font>** related to the above topics.
 If you are interested in my experiences, please feel free to reach out through hhhhhy499 AT gmail.com or yhuang797 AT connect.hkust-gz.edu.cn.

 > If you’re interested in collaborating or exploring potential research opportunities, please don’t hesitate to reach out (带带弟弟 in Chinese).